rodrigo740/IC-Project-3/README.md

-# Project-3: Finite Context Models
+# Project 3: Finite Context Models

 This project provides a makefile, so it can be easy to compile and run all of the programs present in this repository and a doxygen documentation.
 To use this documentation one just needs to run the following command while in the base folder of the repository: